AaltoSciComp/scicomp-docs/help/garage.rst

 - Data Management:
 	- Data management plans, data sharing
 	- Handling of sensitive data and general legal and ethical (to some extent) questions about research data
-	- Workflows for big dataset
+	- Workflows for big datasets
 	- Data versioning

 - Triton cluster: